 All grants awarded under this program will be subject to the DBH Standard Terms and Conditions for all DBH - issued grants.
-The Terms and Conditions are located in Attachment 9 for signature and acceptance.
+The Terms and Conditions are located in both Attachment 1, and Attachment 9 for signature and acceptance.

 Grant Uses